TonyPhipps/SIEM/Tactics/API-Usage.md

-# Use Cases by Detection Method
+# API Usage Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)